andref5/midnight/README.md

           # become
           /v1/cards/xy7-54

-    - [in/out] - Golang template to build with request params ([in]) to change request body to upstream and response params ([out]) to change resposen body to client.
+    - [in/out] - golang template to build with request params ([in]) to change request body to upstream and response params ([out]) to change resposen body to client.
 Midnigth add useful template sprig functions http://masterminds.github.io/sprig/

           EX.
           # response body